telematik-tu-ilmenau/AuPUtils/README.md

 AuPUtils is a little class package which eases the use of Java's command line input facilities.

 ## Building
-To build a jar file and Javadoc documentation just type the following commands:
+To build a JAR file and Javadoc documentation just type the following commands:

     git clone git://github.com/thillux/AuPUtils.git
     cd AuPUtils